MAKEroanoke/makeroanoke.org/site/content/_posts/2025-08-19-how-to-use-meetup.md

 ![Click on "Calendar" to see events in a calendar format.](/assets/images/meetup-calendar-3.5.png "Caendar view selection")

 ![View event in a calendar.](/assets/images/meetup-calendar-4.png "Calendar view")

+## RSVPing on Meetup

+While MAKE Roanoke puts all of our events on Meetup, we only enforce the RSVPs for our classes, which have limited seating.
+You might be surprised to come to a Community Meeting that only has 3 RSVPs to find 30+ people in attendance!

+### RSVP to save your spot

+To RSVP for an event, simply click the red “Attend” button in the lower right corner.
+Depending on the event, you might be asked a question to help us plan better, or to confirm that you will pay for the event.
+Once you RSVP for an event, it will show up on your Meetup homepage under “Your next events” below the calendar.